“The love, caring nature of all the staff is amazing and makes my child love school everyday.”

 We have qualified First Aiders to manage minor accidents and illnesses and we will always contact you if we consider that your child is too ill for lessons.

-Contacting you in an emergency – please ensure that the contact telephone numbers we have for you are current.
+Please ensure that the contact telephone numbers we have for you are current.
 Let us know immediately in writing of any changes.

 Children who need to leave school during the day for any reason, need to be accompanied by a named adult and be collected from the school office.
 This is to ensure your child’s safety.

 At the end of the school day any child not collected will be taken to the school office whilst parents or carers are contacted.

-Medicines in school – If a child needs to complete prescribed medication you are welcome to arrange this through the school office.
+If a child needs to complete prescribed medication you are welcome to arrange this through the school office.
 Parents must complete documentation held at the school office and all medicines must be clearly labelled.
 Inhalers will normally be held in the school office, not by the child.

 Your child’s safety is our most important concern.
 For this reason we ask for your help in these ways: Parents are not allowed to drive into the school grounds but are most welcome on foot.
 Please do not send someone to collect your child who is unknown to our staff without notifying us first, either by telephone, or by note at the start of the day.
 If you have to arrange for another parent to pick up your child at short notice, please let the school office know.
 We will not release a child to a friend’s parent without some form of confirmation from the child’s family, nor do we allow a well meaning parent to take another child home with them if that child’s parent is late to collect them.
 If, on a rare occasion, you think you may be running late to collect your child, please let us know in the school office.